sarasg89/Code-Refactor-challenge/README.md

 ## Description

 This project consists of taking a starter code and modifying it to increase its accessibility.
-The client, a marketing agency, wants us to refactor an existing site to make it more accessible.
+The client, a marketing agency, wants us to refactor an existing site and make sure it follows accessibility standards and optimize it for all search engines.

+[screenshot]

+## Deployment

 ## Credits